A Guide Through M&A – Types of Mergers and Acquisitions

 1) Horizontal Merger

-A horizontal merger takes place when two companies, selling the same product or provide services to the same region, come together to enhance their reach.
+A horizontal merger denotes the union between two companies selling the same product or providing services to the same region, widening their reach.

 2) Vertical Merger

-This type of merger mostly occurs between two companies within a production or a distribution process of a particular industry.
-The purpose behind this kind of a merger is to have high-quality control and gain more command over the supply chain, giving the merged firms a better competitive edge in the industry.
+This type of merger mostly occurs between two companies within a particular industry’s production or distribution process.
+The purpose behind this kind of merger is to achieve high-quality control and gain more command over the supply chain, giving the merged firms a better competitive edge in the industry.

 3) Concentric Merger

-Similar to horizontal mergers, concentric mergers occur when one company merges with another company to sell products to the same customer, even though they sell different products.
+Similar to horizontal mergers, concentric mergers occur when one company merges with another to sell products to the same customer, even though the companies sell different products.

 4) Conglomerate Merger